GreatFrog230/cs20s-fall-2024-assignment-0-intro-to-github-github-starter-course/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of Annalise

 ## 🤓 Course overview and learning outcomes